networkmastered/obsidian-compress/README.md

 ## Installation
 You can install/update the plugin in one of two ways:

-1. You can install and update the pluin from the Obsidian community plugin marketplace.
+1. You can install and update the plugin from the Obsidian community plugin marketplace.

 2. You may also go to this repositorys github releases and then download the latest main and manifest then go into your vaults directory, open up your .Obsidian folder, if you are on linux you may need to find out how to view hidden files.
 Then you just need to open up the plugins folder, create a new folder.
 You can name the folder whatever you like, or just "FileCompressor" or "compressor" then just drag the main and manifest files you downloaded into the folder!